 As a culturally responsive practice, we integrate cultural diversity and anti-racism into mental health care.
 We seek to serve marginalized populations by valuing diversity, working towards understanding differences, acknowledging systemic racism, and recognizing our own inherent biases.

 At Medens Health, we’re not shy about acknowledging an ugly truth: our society – including the mental health system – was built to uphold a system of oppression and rooted in the degradation of indigenous people, people of color, women, LGBTQ+ people, and other minorities.
 These vulnerable populations have historically been marginalized, underserved, and traumatized by the mental health system.
 We accept this uncomfortable truth and are committed to being part of the solution.

 We value diversity, seek to understand differences, and develop services and supports to meet the unique needs of each community.
-Our staff and trainees include individuals of different backgrounds to match the community in which we serve, including African American, Russian, Chinese, Latinx, Turkish, and LGBTQ+.
+Our staff and trainees include individuals of different backgrounds to match the community in which we serve, including African American, Chinese, Latinx, Korean, LGBTQ+, Russian and Turkish.

 Because we open our doors to anyone requiring mental health care, we don’t service a specific race, culture, or community.
 We offer support for clients of all backgrounds and income levels.
 This means that our practitioners work with multiple diverse communities across Arizona, California, Iowa, Michigan, Nevada, and Washington.

 A large part of a therapist’s job is to create a safe relationship that allows for vulnerability.
 A person of color cannot feel safe with a “color blind” therapist who doesn’t recognize that the structures of society and government dehumanize, marginalize, and discriminate against people of color.

 A therapist who has not been trained in anti-racist practices can do harm by: